RAGECOOP/RAGECOOP-V/README.md

 # 🧠 That's it
-RAGECOOP is a multiplayer mod to play story mode or some mods made for RAGECOOP or just drive around with your buddy.
+RAGECOOP brings multiplayer experience to the story mode, you can complete missions together with your friends, use mods without any restriction/getting banned, or just mess around with your fella!

 # 📋 Requirements
 - Visual Studio 2022